seungjae2525/RMSTSens/README.md

 ## Description

-Sensitivity analysis of unmeasured confounding for restricted mean survival time based on propensity score.
+Sensitivity analysis of unmeasured confounding for restricted mean survival time based on the shifted propensity score.

 ### References
 Not yet...